Rhode Island Court Records

 How do I Get Rhode Island Divorce Records?

-Persons looking to obtain divorce records in Rhode Island can request them from the clerk’s office where the court proceedings occured.
-Requestors can visit the clerk’s office in-person to process their requests or put them in writing and send it via U.S mail.
+Persons looking to obtain divorce records in Rhode Island may request them from the clerk’s office where the court proceedings occured.
+Requestors often visit the clerk’s office in-person to process their requests or put them in writing and send it via U.S mail.
 The clerk may request some information concerning the record to facilitate the search.
 Charges for copying records may also apply.

 Online access to divorce records is available on the court’s Public Portal.
-Users can utilize the Smart Search feature to search divorce records by the case number or name of the parties involved.
+The Smart Search feature allows searches for divorce records by the case number or name of the parties involved.
 Information on court hearings is also available by using the search tool to select the court location and hearing type.
-Users can search for court hearings by the case name, party name, and attorney’s details.
+Users may also search for court hearings by the case name, party name, and attorney’s details.